Ryo-fkushima/BibQuick/README.md

 2. Prepare a bibtex file that includes the reference data (e.g., **list_20240821.bib**).

-3. Edit **BibQuickParams.ini** to set the path of the bibtex file and the citation style.
+3. Edit **BibQuickParams.ini** to set the path of the bibtex file (and input file) and the citation style.

 4. Move into the directory via your console and run **BibQuick.py**.